On this page

 }POST - Manual stop

-This method allows the payment provider to request a manual stop for a parking session in Autopay — for example, when an exit event is missed in the Autopay system.
+This method allows the external payment provider to request a manual stop for a parking session in Autopay — for example, when an exit event is missed in the Autopay system.

 After a successful manual stop, Autopay sends a Successful end of parking callback with the final cost.
 See Session lifecycle and states for the full behaviour, including how Autopay handles a follow-up session internally.